A greedy approach for increased vehicle utilization in ridesharing networks

 \subsection{Existing Works}

-There are two baselines for our proposed model.
-One of the approaches recommends the route with the shortest distance between the source and destination.
+There are three baselines for our proposed model.
+One of the baselines is the trivial baseline that recommends the route with the shortest distance between the source and destination.
 This approach does not involve any element of prediction and traverses a sequence of vertices where the distance between the source and destination vertices is the shortest.
-The other baseline is SHARE \cite{Yuen:ACMWWW_2019} which predicts the demand at each vertex and recommends a route that may be slightly longer than the shortest path but will have more demand.
+The other baselines are SHARE \cite{Yuen:ACMWWW_2019}, and insertion-based route planning framework \cite{Tong:ACMTrans_2022} which predict the passenger demand on the road and recommend the routes that may be slightly longer than the shortest path but have high expected demand. \looseness=-1